 Call General Counsel PC Today

 Whether you’re an employer or an employee who has just been terminated, attorneys at General Counsel PC can provide you with the knowledge and assistance to ensure your best interests are protected.
 Our attorneys are specialized in employment law and business law, assisting businesses and individuals across Virginia, specifically in Fairfax County, Arlington, Loudoun County, and Prince William.
-Call General Counsel PC at 703-436-9838 today to see how we can help you protect your legal rights.
+Contact General Counsel PC at 703-436-9838 today to see how we can help you protect your legal rights.